Sonic on the Genesis

 Sonic the Hedgehog 2 (1992) A+

-I love the Sky Chase Zone (the first time you get to fly the Tails airplane), and the music is some of the best in the series (Chemical Plant!).
+I love the Sky Chase Zone (the first time you get to fly the Tails airplane), and the music is some of the best in the series (Chemical Plant Zone is a jam).
 Heck, I play this game to this day, and it's still as fun as ever.
 It never gets old.
 It's a lot easier than the first game, but certainly more fun in my opinion.
 The final boss is just incredibly fun to die a dozen times on, and the ending is among the best in the whole series.
+This may have been the first video game I ever played, and it may still be the best.

 Sonic the Hedgehog 3 (1994) A-